cpoff-rv/css-grid-intro/README.md

 So both of these keywords create new columns, but `auto-fit` collapses columns _without_ content to 0px width, then expands the columns _with_ content to take up all that extra space.
 The real difference, then, is how these keywords treat empty columns.

 We can see the difference in [this example](https://codepen.io/solomonkane/pen/7c4d2058024fca571761278ca2159efd).
-Right now, the difference is only visible if we open Grid Inspector.
-Throw `fr` into the mix, and suddenly the difference is much more obvious.
+Right now, that difference is only visible if we open Grid Inspector.
+Throw `fr` into the mix, and suddenly it's much more obvious.

 ```css
 .grid--fill {